ergoplatform/ergodocs/docs/mining/governance.md

 # Governance

-I apologize for the oversight.
-Here's a revised and clearer version of the original document:

----

-## Governance in Ergo: Dynamic Parameters and Voting Mechanics

 ### Overview

 In Ergo, many network parameters are adjustable through a decentralized voting mechanism among miners.
 Such parameters include computational costs, block size limits, and storage fees.
 The long-term economic stability of the Ergo network is thus steered by miner consensus.